ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 - Day 13: Drive to Uran togoo
 - Day 14: Khustai national Park

-Add in a spattering of cursory google searches, and you now know as much as we did going into this.
+Add in a spattering of cursory Google searches, and you now know as much as we did going into this.
 </div>

 Our plan for the day was to log some distance in our multi-day goal of reaching Tsagaannuur, and then spending the night by a historical monastery.